Announcing our bold, new campaign: "Cellular Agriculture for the Public Good."

 3. NDAs compromise our independence and reputation.

-Independence and reputation plays an outsized role for nonprofit organizations.
+Independence and reputation play an outsized role for nonprofit organizations.
 It is what allows us to open doors and talk to all kinds of stakeholders in order to advance cellular agriculture.
 Compromising New Harvest’s reputation by sharing confidential information—intentionally or accidentally—would hold back the entire field.

 4. We talk to competing companies and laboratories.

-5. Venture capitalists don’t do it!
+6. Venture capitalists don’t do it!

 What really made the decision easy was learning from a seasoned VC that no respectable VC will sign an NDA either, for reasons similar to our own.

 At the end of the day, New Harvest’s policy to not sign NDAs has not hindered our work.
 As evidenced by our safety initiative—where 50 private, competing cultured meat companies shared their manufacturing process—our policy of not signing NDAs has actually heightened our ability to work alongside academia and industry to collectively advance cellular agriculture.
+Furthermore, since expanding this policy, we’ve found our collaborators to be surprisingly open to negotiating confidentiality statements in their agreements.
+This is one way we are pushing for openness across the field.

 About the Authors